browserengineering/book/book/reflow.md

 get the `:hover` style.
 Because of how limited our selector language is, there\'s no style change that incrementalizes well that I can apply on hover.
 So I\'m instead bowdlerizing how `:hover` works.
-In other words, this post is a good guide to incremental reflow but a bad guide to hover selectors.
+In other words, this chapter is a good guide to incremental reflow but a bad guide to hover selectors.
 My deepest apologies.
 Please learn how to *use* CSS from some other source.
 :::

 Relative positions
 ==================

 How can we make layout faster?
-In the intro to this post, I mentioned that the layout doesn\'t change *much*, and that\'s going to be the key here.
+In the intro to this chapter, I mentioned that the layout doesn\'t change *much*, and that\'s going to be the key here.
 But what exactly do I mean?
 When the page is *reflowed*[^5] due to some change in JavaScript or CSS (like with hovering), the sizes and positions of *most* elements on the page change.
 For example, changing what element you\'re hovering over will change the height of that element (due to the added border), and that will move every later element further down the page.
 However, intuitively, even if some part of the page moves down, the relative positions of its innards won\'t change much.

 My goal will be to leverage this intuition to skip as much work as possible on reflow.
 The idea is going to be to split layout into two